JCMT Constraints on the Early-Time HCN and CO Emission and HCN Temporal Evolution of 3I/ATLAS: Observations and Data

 The left panel of Figure \ref{fig:HCN_spectra} shows our continuum-subtracted stacked HCN spectrum binned at 1 km s$^{-1}$ over a wide velocity range.
 In the right panel of Figure \ref{fig:HCN_spectra}, we highlight velocities within 10 km s$^{-1}$ of the expected HCN line and at a binning of 0.5 km s$^{-1}$.
 We additionally use a Gaussian to illustrate the line profile corresponding to a feature with a velocity full-width at half-maximum (FWHM) 0.5 km s$^{-1}$ and the same integrated intensity as implied by our calculated RMS scatter.

-We calculate an upper limit on the HCN gas production rate following \citet{Bocklee-Morvan2004} and \citet{Drahus2017}, assuming a rotational temperature of 30 K and velocity FWHM of 0.5 km s$^{-1}$.
-For the intensity limits noted above, we derive a 3$\sigma$ upper-limit of $Q(HCN) < 1.7 \times 10^{24}$ s$^{-1}$ at $r_h = 4.01\mbox{ -- }3.97$ au.
+We calculate an upper limit on the HCN gas production rate following \citet{Bocklee-Morvan2004} and \citet{Drahus2017}.
+Radio observations of comets indicate coma gas temperatures of a few tens of kelvin at $r_h \sim 4$~au (e.g., \citealt{Biver2002,Bockelee-Morvan2010}).
+The derived production rates depend only weakly on the assumed rotational temperature, varying by less than a factor of two over the plausible range ($\sim$20--40~K).
+For the intensity limits noted above, we derive a 3$\sigma$ upper-limit of $Q(HCN) < 1.7 \times 10^{24}$ s$^{-1}$ at $r_h = 4.01\mbox{ -- }3.97$ au, assuming a rotational temperature of 30 K and velocity FWHM of 0.5~km s$^{-1}$.
 This is both the earliest and the deepest limit on HCN gas production for 3I/ATLAS \citep[c.f.,][]{Coulson2025}.